By Lisa on Jan 14, 2013 with Comments 2

 But in Cologne, especially in the Christmas Markets in December, there is a strong tradition of socialising outside whilst warming your hands on a hot mug of gluwein and munching on a sandwich stuffed to over-flowing with freshly barbecued salmon or pork.

 During my visit to Cologne, despite the non-stop rain and snow and freezing temperatures, many of my meals were eaten outside at the markets.
-This is due to the fact that everywhere I turned there were mouth-watering delicacies begging to be tasted and I needed many days to get through them all!
+This is due to the fact that everywhere I turned there were mouth-watering delicacies begging to be sampled.
+I needed many days to get through them all!

 Here are a few not-to-be-missed bites in Cologne’s markets, which are all made fresh to order: